Hurricane Camille: Naming background

 In the 1960s, there were four lists of feminine given names used for Atlantic hurricanes, with each list being used every fourth year.
 The practice of retiring hurricane names was meant to be temporary, with the guideline that a name be retired for ten years.
 When the name Carla was retired in 1961, it was replaced on the 1965 list with Carol, a name retired in 1954 when its namesake devastated New England.
 Since over a decade had passed, Carol was eligible for reuse.
 Carol entered the 1969 list, but scientists from the National Hurricane Research Laboratory (NHRL) asked the naming committee in January 1969 to permanently retire Carol, Edna, and Hazel since papers were still being written about the storms.
 The committee agreed but needed a replacement "C" name.
-John Hope's daughter Camille was involved in an advanced science and math program in high school and had carried out a required independent research project.
-John Hope asked Banner Miller to mentor her in her investigation of hurricanes and long-term atmospheric trends.
-Miller was impressed by her project and suggested her name for the list.
-"We kept it quiet for many years," Camille said in a circa 2014 interview.
+Banner Miller, a member of the National Hurricane Research Laboratory, suggested Camille, named after the daughter of NHC worker John Hope.
+Camille had carried out a research project for school and impressed Miller.
+"We kept it quiet for many years," Camille said in an interview c.
+2014.